Skills-Hub/Top-Coding-Challanges/terms.md

 ## Terms as coder

+**Test-Driven Development (TDD) in the Context of Building a House**: Imagine you're constructing a house.
+Before laying a single brick, you first specify the criteria for each room - the sunlight should enter a particular window at a certain time, the kitchen sink should drain at a specific rate, or the front door should withstand a certain amount of force.
+These criteria are your "tests".
+In Test-Driven Development, these tests are defined *before* any construction begins.
+The rationale?
+By outlining exactly what's expected, builders ensure every part of the house meets the standards from the start.
+This avoids the hassle of costly renovations later on.
+Just like in coding, where TDD ensures code functionality right from the beginning, minimizing defects.
+During the house construction, builders will first see if their work passes the tests (criteria).
+If not, they adjust their methods and materials until everything fits the bill.
+This continuous cycle of "test, build, correct" ensures the house is built to spec, is high quality, and will stand the test of time.

 1. **Algorithm**: A step-by-step procedure or formula to solve a problem.
 It's like a recipe for building a house: from laying the foundation to installing the roof.

 2. **Variable**: A container to store information.
 Think of it as a box in a room where you store items.